 You can do a lot with this tool.
 For starters, you can do the usual: capture, store, and replay passwords.
 You can also store documents and photos in a secure vault, as well as share files and passwords with family and friends.
 For a free product, that’s quite a lot.

 However, Enpass also suffers from a lack of certain features offered by other popular password managers.
-Notably, it won’t assist you with automatic web form-filling.
+Notably, it won’t give you two-factor authentication.

-The fact that the service is not cloud-based is another thing to consider.
+The fact that the service isn’t cloud-based is another thing to consider.
 Some users will prefer that everything is stored locally, but it does make syncing passwords across devices a little more difficult.

 All things considered, Enpass is definitely worth a try out if you’re looking for a basic but reliable password manager.
 After all, it’s (mostly) free.